The Blessing of the Christchurch Earthquakes

 - how to order my publication, The List - The Art of Constructive Manifestation, which details in plain and simple terms how to practically deal with all of these issues in your life, starting with the simplest and easiest thing within your reach

-I hope this does not sound like a sales pitch; I firmly believe that our ability to direct our conduct is of fundamental importance to everyone.
+I hope this does not sound like a sales pitch; I firmly believe that our conduct and our ability to direct it is of fundamental importance to everyone.
 With reference to the Christchurch earthquakes, we may then each ask ourselves how effective we were in our own space and how prepared we are for life and its experiences.
 I firmly believe that as we resolve the multitudinous unfinished business around us everything becomes more clear and simple, even the seemingly insurmountable.
 I have no magic secret to sell, only clear and open instruction, as you will see throughout this site.

 Blessings in your endeavours.